adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/CourseSharingDownloading.md

 *   A zip file should download with the name of the course.

-3 - Exporting Souce Code
+3 - Exporting Source Code
 ----------------------------

 Ensures that it is possible to export source code.